 Qualifying Exams.
 Students will take two qualifying exams.
 The first tests knowledge gained during coursework; the second is a dissertation proposal.

 Selection of advisors.
 Students will initially be assigned a faculty advisor from among the faculty in the Nutritional Epidemiology specialization.
 Advisors will meet with students on a regular basis and give progress reports each term to the faculty.
 When a thesis topic is identified, a new advisor knowledgeable about the research area may be assigned if agreed upon by both the student and faculty member.

 Tuition, health fees, and stipend support will be provided for a maximum of four years.
 It is expected that students will apply for outside funding within the first two years of the program.
 The department will not assume responsibility for payment of tuition for courses taken during the summer.

 Fellowship awards are subject to the following restrictions:

 a.
-The awarding of tuition and stipend will follow the contingencies specified in the official letter of acceptance from the Director of Admissions of the Harvard School of Public Health.
+The awarding of tuition and stipend will follow the contingencies specified in the official letter of acceptance from the PhD in Population Health Sciences program.

 b.
 Fellowship support will be forfeited if funds are received from another source.